CodeURJC-DAW-2019-20/webapp5/README.md

 - Visitors: browse the website

 **Complementary tecnology:**
+* Bootstrap for responsive style.
+* ChartJS for diagram designs.
 * Subscribe to the newsletter.
 * Contact block by application form.
 * Event location by google maps.